 Welcome to the second in my series of quick compact 35mm camera reviews.
 Over the coming weeks, I’ll be publishing a total of 12 of these articles as part of an upcoming 35mm compact camera mega test spanning cameras made from 1990 to 2003 – arguably the golden age of these pocketable beasts.
-You can find the full list of cameras being tested here.
+You can find the full list of cameras being tested and the finale here.

 I’ll be comparing image quality, durability, speed and overall performance for cameras ranging from the very high end of the 35mm compact camera world to the very low – or close to it.
 The final articles will cover my criteria and scoring in full.
 At over 12,000 words in total, it seems a sensible approach to break these mini-reviews out, rather than trying to cram everything onto a single page.

 Part one, which covered the Contax T2 is already up for you to check out, so let’s crack on with the next, my quick review of the Contax T3.

 The Contax T3 is so cute and desirable!
 The problem is that the T3 is crazy-expensive.
 If you are not wealthy, look away now.
 On the other hand, if you a millionaire who wants to show you are hip enough to be shooting film, yet rich enough to be using a camera few hipsters can afford, then you have found your perfect camera.